bombledmonk/keymaster/README.md

 # Keymaster - A New Userscript for Digi-Key's Search

 Keymaster is an experimental userscript built to interact with Digi-Key's current search platform.
 The initial goal is was to take whitespace out of pages where it makes sense, but as the experiment progresses new features are being added.
+Checkout the [project on Github](url)

 ## Installation
-Make sure Tampermonkey is installed for your respective browser and [Click Here to Install](https://github.com/bombledmonk/keymaster/raw/master/keymaster.user.js)
+Make sure you have Tampermonkey for your respective browser ([Chrome/Edge](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)) and [Click Here to Install](https://github.com/bombledmonk/keymaster/raw/master/keymaster.user.js) the userscript.

 ## Features